 About the Award

-- The Doctoral Diversity Fellowship provides four years of funding for domestic doctoral students enrolling for the first time in a doctoral program in Summer or Fall 2018.
+- The Doctoral Diversity Excellence Fellowship provides four years of funding for domestic doctoral students enrolling for the first time in a doctoral program in Summer or Fall 2019.
 OGAPS will provide an $18,000 stipend per year for three years and $10,000 per year for tuition and fees for three years, with the nominating department mandated to provide an assistantship of a minimum of 25 % FTE at the department’s standard assistantship rate for three years.
 If the department provided assistantship is 50% FTE, it must also include payment for health insurance equivalent to the student health insurance plan.
 If the department provided assistantship is 25% FTE, OGAPS will provide reimbursement to the student for the cost of personal health insurance coverage equivalent to the student health insurance plan.

 Also matching funding, at a minimum equivalent to the 50% FTE standard assistantship rate for the nominating department and tuition payment in year 4 is required from the nominating department and/or faculty.

-- The Master’s Diversity Fellowship provides two years of funding for domestic master’s students enrolling for the first time in a master’s program in Summer or Fall 2018.
+- The Master’s Diversity Excellence Fellowship provides two years of funding for domestic master’s students enrolling for the first time in a master’s program in Summer or Fall 2019.
 OGAPS will provide a $13,000 stipend per year for two years and $10,000 for tuition and fees per year for two years, with the nominating department mandated to provide an assistantship* of a minimum of 25 % FTE at the department’s standard assistantship rate.
 If the department provided assistantship is 50% FTE, it must also include payment for health insurance equivalent to the student health insurance plan.
 If the department provided assistantship is 25% FTE, OGAPS will provide reimbursement to the student for the cost of personal health insurance coverage equivalent to the student health insurance plan.